AirMettle/airmos-helm-charts/README.md

 helm install -n airmos airmos airmos/airmos
 ```

 ### Installing AirMOS with custom values
 Download and edit [values.yaml](values.yaml).
-The file has instruction for modifying values such as the number of pods.
+The file has instruction for modifying customizable values such as the number of pods.

 To install, run these helm commands:
 ```